epam/hub-extensions/aws-metering/README.md

 At present there is only one hook, that will be triggered before user will deploy a stack or component(s) of a stack.

-This script will rely to `aws-metering.productCode` extension parameters defined in the hub file
+This script will rely to `aws-metering.productCode` extension parameters defined in the hubctl file